Preparing for full time care with a respite break

 Incorporating everything from singing, to games and arts and crafts, every Anchor care home provides a rich and varied activities programmes.
 Activities run alongside themed events and special occasions, such as bringing therapy animals into a home, or hosting cocktail evenings and live music to take residents and visitors down memory lane.

-We recognise that everybody’s culinary pallets are unique and our care home chefs celebrate these differences by ensuring every mealtime caters to every taste, there are always an array of tasty snacks and drinks available throughout the day, and residents are in control of their food choices.
+We recognise that everybody’s culinary palates are unique and our care home catering teams celebrate these differences by ensuring every mealtime caters to every taste, there are always an array of delicious snacks and drinks available throughout the day, and residents are in control of their food choices.
 In our care homes we get to know residents’ favourite dishes and prepare freshly cooked, appetising and nutritionally balanced meals, with plenty of choice, every day.

 Every Anchor care home is a vibrant and dynamic community, and making each new resident feel fully at home, quickly, is our priority.

 A respite stay can allow new residents to move to the home with some pre-existing friendships, which greatly helps their transition into residential care.

 It’s equally reassuring for residents to move to a care home and already know some of the colleagues on hand, from the carers and catering team, to visiting medical professionals and beauty technicians.
 Knowing the people you will be spending your time with and who will be supporting and caring for you, takes away much of the doubt and uncertainty from the move.

 Making it easier for carers

 Looking after a person for a long time can make their transition into residential care a difficult and emotional time for a carer.
 Placing your loved one in the care of other people after dedicating yourself to supporting them round the clock can be a very hard decision.